nriquedev/nriquedev-site/src/blog/workflow-publish-article-1tty-using-gh-pages/workflow-publish-article-1tty-using-gh-pages.md

 The last step will be to merge the 'posts' branch with the 'main' branch so the artivle can be published.
 A Pull Request done to the 'main' branch will have the article published to the site.

-One of the advantages of keeping this 'posts' branch and individual branches for each draft is that I can schedule Pull Request to be done periodically (i.e. each Friday).
+One of the advantages of keeping this 'posts' branch and individual branches for each draft is that I can schedule Pull Requests to be done periodically (i.e. each Friday).
 Everything in the 'posts' branch will be published after the merge is done.